Man and woman arrested after pensioner mauled to death by dog

 Elderly woman pronounced dead at the scene

-Two people have been arrested after an elderly woman was mauled in a vicious dog attack in Bedworth.
+Two people have been arrested after an elderly woman was killed in a vicious dog attack in Bedworth.

 Warwickshire Police was called to Kathleen Avenue at about 3.50pm on Friday and said the woman was pronounced dead at the scene.